sauraen/OoTAnimInterp/README.md

   Vanilla skeletons are typically set up (by whatever modeling software Nintendo used) to have each limb point along its bone, and the bone rotation to be 0 when the bone is straight up.
 This is what produces the "folded skeletons".
-  This would make fast64 less compatible with vanilla skeletons.
+  (Folded skeletons are not required for OoT itself; it has no concept of bones, just limbs with rotations.
+A limb with a rotation of 0 can be shaped like whatever you want, it does not have to be sticking up vertically.)
+However, making this change would make fast64 no longer able to create custom animations for vanilla skeletons (unless the old version was kept as an option).
 - If the animations happened to move the bones far from their rest position, the issues would still occur.
-This isn't a solution, just a way to make the problem much less likely to be encountered.
+This isn't a solution, just sweeping the problem under the rug.

 ### Are there any disadvantages / downsides to this patch?